AlexsLemonade/refinebio-docs/docs/main_text.md

 Note that some early generation microarrays measure fewer genes than their more recent counterparts, so their inclusion when aggregating `by species` may result in a small number of genes being returned.
 The aggregation methodology for species compendia is different; see [Species compendia](#species-compendia) for more information.

-TODO: screenshots? illustrations? at least one of the inner join
+TODO: screenshots? illustrations? at least one of the inner join, one of structure of download zip file

 ## Transformations